 Metric unit to prefix the derivative result (Wikipedia).

 Alternatively, this integration can be configured and set up manually via YAML

 instead.
 To enable the Derivative sensor in your installation, add the

 # Example configuration.yaml entry sensor: - platform: derivative source: sensor.current_speed

 Round the calculated derivative value to at most N decimal places.

 The time window in which to calculate the derivative.
-This is useful for sensor that output discrete values.
-By default the derivative is calculated between two consecutive updates.
+Derivatives in this window will be averaged with a Simple Moving Average algorithm weighted by time.
+This is for instance useful for a sensor that outputs discrete values, or to filter out short duration noise.
+By default the derivative is calculated between two consecutive updates without any smoothing.

 For example, you have a temperature sensor

 sensor.temperature that outputs a value every few seconds, but rounds to the nearest half number.